nathanwomack/30DaysOfSass/README.md

 How this all works:  If you want to, you can just watch the video linked above at leveluptuts.com.
 Or, if you're more of a reader than a watcher, I've recapped the video tutorials here, and added a few thoughts of my own.
 Keep in mind that I kind of named things differently, etc. so if you're trying to watch the video AND do these walkthroughs at the same time, you might get a bit confused.
 You don't need to grab all the files - the files for each branch are the completed lesson files.
 So unless you get stuck, you shouldn't need to snag everything, just read the README and follow along.

 ## 1. Setup
-We're going to modify our html file a little so we have some content to put into the grid:
+We're going to modify our html file a little.
+We're going to remove the first div containing text, and duplicate the second one so that we have five of them.
+Then we're going to add a unique class to each one.
+In this case, the class names are one, two, three, four, and five.

 ```
 <body>